 - 2. We argue that a full and detailed appropriate assessment coupled with a detailed bird survey needs to be undertaken in relation to Sheskinmore SPA which straddles the Loughrosmore estuary.
 This SPA for birds is a very important protected site for various vulnerable bird species.
 The estuary is an important feeding area for nesting and migratory birds.
 The neighbouring estuary (the Loughros Beg estuary) has a very significant oyster trestle footprint which has already greatly diminished the feeding grounds available to the various bird species.
 The Loughrosmore estuary subject to this appeal is also frequented by Bar Tailed Godwits and Curlews.
 There are often 30 to 40 Curlews present making this a site of national importance.
 There are only 300 nesting pairs of Curlews in Ireland and they face the possibility of extinction.
 Loughrosmore Estuary is therefore a critical feeding and nesting area for this species.
 ALAB should be aware that waders of all species migrate throughout the estuary during tide cycles and tide stages. - 3.
 Hen Harriers also use the shores of the estuary for hunting purposes and can be seen there on a regular basis.
 This is known to the National Parks and Wildlife Service ("NPWS").
 As part of any assessment, an appraisal of any adjacent SPA's or offshore island SPA's should be undertaken to understand any possible impact on bird life and wildlife arising from the proposed aquaculture licences. - 4.
 The appellant has outlined in this appeal that the company intends to use the road known locally as the Ranny Road to access his site.
 The initial access point shown during the public consultation phase was a private road accessed via the L7773.
 Permission to use this initial access road was neither requested from nor granted by the owners of this road and indeed representations were made at such time by the road owners that access would not be granted for any aquaculture activity. - 5.
 As part of the appeal to ALAB, access is now indicated as being solely via the Ranny road.
 This road is used for access by local farmers and landowners for the harvesting of turf and the grazing / movement of livestock as well as a popular walking route for many local residents.
 Repair and maintenance of this road is the responsibility of all current road users who have rights to use the road with occasional local grants provided to defray the cost of such maintenance.
 The road is framed by two gates used by current landowners to contain livestock. - 6.
-The statement made in the appellants submission that "It (the road) is owned by a family also seeking a licence" is incorrect and misleading (the family in question is also appealing the Ministers decision to ALAB, reference Application T12/405A).
+The statement made in the appellants submission that "It (the road) is owned solely by the applicant" is incorrect and misleading (this misleading information is also provided as part of the appeal in respect of applications T12 397A, T12 397B, T12 397C).
 The road is in fact owned by all parties with adjacent land to said road and has in the past been subject to legal proceedings to establish the exact rights of all users.
 It is not a county road.
 It is also misleading to state that the road "ends at the shore" as this is not the case and would be subject to any statutory planning approvals to permit its extension.
-We note that the appellant makes reference to the "identification of a new access road for this appeal and for appeal T12405A".
-Identification does not mean access and we would strongly encourage ALAB to establish the legal rights of the Appellant to use this identified access point for the purposes of commercial aquaculture activities (please see Appendix 3 outlining submission from two users of the Ranny Road and their objections to its use for the purpose of aquaculture activities).
+We would strongly encourage ALAB to establish the legal rights of the Appellant to use this access point for the purposes of commercial aquaculture activities (please see Appendix 3 outlining submission from two users of the Ranny Road and their objections to its use for the purpose of aquaculture activities).